Kevin-Developer-B/join/README.md

 # 🗂️ Join – Task Manager

-Task manager inspired by the Kanban system.
-Create and organize tasks using drag and drop functions, assign users and categories.

 ## 📌 Description
 Join is a task manager inspired by the Kanban system.
 It allows users to create, organize, and manage tasks efficiently using a drag-and-drop interface.